 - ½ cup fresh cilantro (roughly chopped)

-- optional sour cream (we use dollops of about 1-2 tsp per lettuce wrap)
+- optional sour cream (we use dollops of about 1-2 teaspoon per lettuce wrap)

 - optional fresh lime wedges a few drops of fresh lime really brings a great pop of flavor to the wraps.